Year 5

 Autumn 2

 Year 5 settled into their second half-term in Year 5 brilliantly.
-Our topic in English was writing effective suspense stories about fears.
-We produced some outstanding pieces of work using a number of effective techniques to create tension and suspense.
-In guided reading, we read Oliver Twist by Charles Dickens.
-We really enjoyed listening to the adventures of Oliver and The Artful Dodger in Victorian Britain!
+Our topic in English was writing effective action stories about mysterious objects.
+We produced some outstanding pieces of work using a number of effective techniques to add action to our stories.
 In Maths, we deepened our understanding of multiplication and division methods.
 Our focus in Geography was North America, where we studied the different human and physical features of the continent.
-Finally, for science we looked at animals including humans, in particular how the human body changes through its life course.
+Finally, for science we looked at properties and changes of materials.
+We enjoyed lots of experiments to test the properties of materials and observe changes in them under different conditions.
 Well done for a fantastic half-term Year 5!

 Spring 1